Grenada vs St Kitts Citizenship by Investment Program Analysis

 The Grenada CBI program offers two routes by which applicants can obtain citizenship on the island:

-• A non-refundable minimum donation of $150,000 (single applicant) or $200,000 (family of four) to the National Transformation Fund (NTF).
+• A non-refundable minimum donation of $235,000 for a single applicant family of four to the National Transformation Fund (NTF).

 • Investment in pre-approved real estate for a minimum of: